hireck/ecotalkbot/README.md

 * We then use the MarkdownHeaderTextSplitter from LangChain to split the content into sections with headers.
 * We add the information from the original spreadsheet to the chunks as metadata

-### Chunks
+### Uploading the chunks to a Weaviate cluster
+We use BAAI/bge-m3 FlagEmbeddings as the embedding model to encode the chunks.
+This enables search on semantic similarity, i.e. finding document chunks that are simlar in meaning to the user query.
-The resulting chunks are written to a json file, accompanied by their metadata (from the original spredsheet), a chunk number, and an embedding vector of the text ("page_content"). here is an example of such a chunk:
+The resulting chunks with their embeddings and metadata (from the original spredsheet) are written to a json file.
+Here is an example of such a chunk:

 ```
   {